totalnoMartina/aromatic-experience/README.md

 This project was developed using Gitpod, committed to git and pushed to Github using the built-in functionality.

-It was then deployed to Heroku.
+At early stages it was then deployed to Heroku.

+### Details

 * Create an account or log into Heroku.
 * Navigate to Create New App within the New dropdown.